Your Step-by-Step Plan for LA Back Taxes

 Think of it as a debt that needs a clear plan.
 Whether you’ve fallen behind due to a simple oversight or a major life event, there are pathways to get back on track.
 The key is to stop avoiding the problem and start taking small, manageable steps.
 By breaking down what back taxes are, why they happen, and what they mean for you or your business, you can move forward with confidence and find a resolution.

-What Counts as Back Taxes
+What Actually Counts as Back Taxes?

 At its core, the term “back taxes” refers to any tax liability that is overdue.
 If you missed the filing deadline or filed on time but couldn’t pay the full amount you owed, you now have back taxes.
 This applies to your federal income tax with the IRS, your state taxes with the California Franchise Tax Board, and local taxes, like property or business taxes in Los Angeles.
 For new businesses in LA, the city even uses the term “back tax” to describe the tax for your first year of operation, which is paid when you renew your business tax registration certificate in your second year.
 So, the term can cover everything from a forgotten tax bill to a complex, multi-year debt.